Gospel & Universe Señor Locke

 Umbrellas

 Looking past the white canvas umbrellas into the blue sky, I remember sitting only a week ago at my coffee shop back in Vancouver, next to the baskets of closed umbrellas.
+It was dark by 4:15 and the girls wore puffy jackets, or raincoats down to their knees.
 Thank God for airplanes.
-It was dark by 4:15 and the girls wore puffy jackets, or raincoats down to their knees.

 I wonder how I got there, on the corner of Broadway and Granville, staring up at the cold mountains.
 I think about my present trains of thought, and of all the planes and trains that took me to what I now think — the way I think about the street, the frosty mountains, and everything stretching into white.
 It leads me back in time, to campfires and hockey practices at 6 AM, to ski hills in Fernie, nights under the pool table with Marilou, and forays into Paris, Quebec City, Fribourg, Geneva — in brief, into many ways French.